Tofixrs/SMLayoutEditor/README.md

 # SMLayoutEditor

-MyGui layout editor for Scrap Mechanic packaged for Nix
+MyGui layout editor for Scrap Mechanic packaged for the nix package manager

 ## cachix